Sergeant James Firth V.C. (1874 - 1921)

 "a Swalwell resident, though originally from near Sheffield, lived in Quality Row and enlisted in the Duke of Wellington's West Riding regiment in 29th July 1889; winning the Victoria Cross on 14 February 1900"

-Another website devoted to the Anglo - Boer war 1899 - 1901 adds the following
+Another website, now non-functional, that specialised in the Anglo - Boer war 1899 - 1901 added the following

 "He was at first wrongly gazetted as 'W' Firth.
 Sergeant Firth married, June 1897, at Emmanuel Church, Attercliffe, Sheffield, Mary Florence, only daughter of Thomas Edwards, of Swineshead, Lincolnshire, and they had two children: Alleyne G Firth, born 25 June 1903 and Cecil J Firth, born 18 December 1907."